-We want to inspire you to be part of the next generation of highly skilled, critical thinkers shaping the world around you in years to come.
+Be inspired to be part of the next generation of highly skilled critical thinkers shaping the world around you in years to come.

-Our approach to learning and teaching focuses on developing your knowledge and skills, as well as encouraging independent critical thinking and analysis.
+With our support you will develop your knowledge and skills, as well as becoming a critical and analytical thinker.
 Youll learn how to define problems and know what questions to ask skills highly valued by graduate employers.

 In the most recent National Student Survey, 89% of final year Leeds students said they were either satisfied or very satisfied with the overall quality of their course.

-Our approach to teaching is designed to encourage you to be a confident, independent and self-motivated learner.
+Our approach to teaching aims to encourage you to be a confident, independent and self-motivated learner.

-Exactly how you are taught will depend on your course, but it will be through a combination of lectures, seminars and tutorials, with additional time allocated to private study, project work, laboratory practicals and fieldwork.
+Exactly how you are taught will depend on your course, but it will be through a combination of lectures, seminars and tutorials.
+Time could also be allocated to private study, project work, laboratory practicals and fieldwork.

-To help you take advantage of the vast expertise available at Leeds, many of our courses offer discovery modules, previously known as electives.
-They give you the opportunity to develop your knowledge of a particular subject, or you can choose something completely new and unrelated to your course.
-We offer hundreds of discovery modules that are grouped into 10 Discovery Themes
+Develop your knowledge of a particular subject, or choose something completely new and unrelated to your course.
+Our discovery modules are grouped into 10 Discovery Themes

 To help you get the most out of your time at Leeds, from the moment you arrive a personal tutor will support your academic and personal development.
 Regular and structured meetings will help you not only to do well in your degree, but also to become a more confident, articulate and highly employable graduate.